 You may consult a doctor if your teen has any concerning signs and symptoms of celiac disease.
 Also, see a doctor in the following scenarios.

-- Digestive issues, such as diarrhea, abdominal pain, or any other gastrointestinal discomfort, lasting longer than two weeks.
+- Digestive disorders, such as diarrhea, abdominal pain, or any other gastrointestinal problems, lasting longer than two weeks.

 - If you have a close relative or family member with celiac disease.
 You can mention it to your teen’s doctor during regular visits.
 They can make early assessments and prevent its complications.